Secure Virtual terminal setup

 ii) Add the three digit agentID (this is your choice how you wish to allocate these numbers).

 iii) Add the name of the agent (this is for administrative functions and reporting only)

-v) Choose if the agent will see option buttons for Inbound, Outbound or Blended calling for payment handling (Outbound will not be visible unless the Outbound Calling license has been purchased.
+v) Choose if the agent will see option buttons allowing them to process payments on Inbound, Outbound or Blended (bi-direectional) telephone calls (The Outbound options will not be visible unless the Outbound Calling license has been purchased).

 3. Set Panel Access on the agent screen.

-Once you have created your agents you can click on the Panel Access button to set the Agent's e-mail address and to allow them to receive a verification link which allows them to set their login password.
-Login to the portal is as follows
+Once you have created your agents you can click on the Panel Access button to set the Agent's e-mail address and to allow them to receive a verification link which allows them to set their Pay729 login password..

 username = e-mail address set for the agent